-After graduating from high school in 2021, I was offered the opportunity to train as a Youth Peer Provider (YPP) in the program in July 2022.
+After graduating from high school, I was offered the opportunity to train as a Youth Peer Provider (YPP) in the program in July 2022.
 This was a great chance for me because I would be teaching my classmates and younger students in the program about the fundamentals of sexual and reproductive health.
 I was also working as an operations associate at Karibu Loo to keep myself occupied while I waited to start college.
 My job was to make sure that the restrooms were clean during social events.
 I was also helping at the NRCF on Saturdays.

 I am grateful to the NRCF program for ensuring that I pursue my educational goals.
 In the future, I would like to sponsor a student from the program and create a similar organization to help transform the lives of other children.